Apple Picking & Apple Orchards near Louisville

-Hidden Hollow Orchard (opening day August 20, 2022!!) right here in Louisville is also a good place to visit.
+Hidden Hollow Orchard right here in Louisville is also a good place to visit.
 Check their website for updates – they keep their website up to date.
-So far, they are saying apples will be ready in late August, how exciting.
-Last year, there were no apples due to a late spring frost.
-Thank you mother nature for bringing us apples at Hidden Hollow Orchard in 2021.
+OPENED 8/26!
 If you have not been here, GO.
 When my kiddos were younger (as pictured above), they thought this place was a wonderland adventure.
 Back in the woods, animals, totally non-commercial, a scavenger hunt for the best apples.

 This orchard is really rustic and when you drive in, you kind of feel like you are trespassing.
 But, you are not!
 Definitely bring bug spray.
 Have cash on hand and bringing your own bags is a good idea.
 We have been there and just picked and paid without anyone even there to receive the payment, it’s really laid back.
 They have some horses in the back, just walk further down the gravel path.
-Bring carrots.
+Bring carrots and bananas (for the older horses).
 It’s just such a gem of a place.

 Gallrein Farms is just east in Shelby County and they have season fruit to pick.
-Usually, you check their farm schedule and call ahead to see if apples are ready (usually now until November)!
-They have a cute petting zoo and events also.
+Usually, you check their farm schedule and call ahead to see if apples are ready (the website says June to November) They have a cute petting zoo and events also.
 Folks like their market for plants and veggies as well.
 An excellent option for apple picking near Louisville, a great day out on the farm for kids.

 Eckerts Orchards is just a short drive down I-64 in Versailles.
-Here’s their schedule for crops so you plan accordingly.
+Pick Your Own Apples starts August 15th.
 They have picking for a variety of fruits and veggies as well as and all sorts of fun events and festivals.
-Definitely click the link we provided above to check their crop updates, they are really good about telling you what’s available and when.
+Definitely click the link here to check their crop updates, they are really good about telling you what’s available and when.

 Mulberry Orchard in Shelby County is a great place to visit with families!
 We just love the drive out there, we opt for going through La Grange for the scenic drive.
 Don’t pack lunch, they have a kitchen and delicious food available.
 I love the BBQ sandwich and apple slaw.
 My kids love their ice cream and other peach treats.
 You can visit their farm store for apples they have harvested, they have many varieties – their website estimates when they are all available.
 They also have a farm play area (fee), animals and hayrides in the fall.